rsdoiel/antenna/planet.md

 ---

-## 'Clock ticking towards famine' in Gaza, says UNRWA head
+## Envoy breaks down recounting deaths of children in Gaza

 date: 2025-05-28, from: RTÉ News

-The head of the UN agency for Palestinian refugees has said the "clock is ticking towards famine" in Gaza as he warned that the new US-backed aid distribution model in Gaza is a waste of resources and a distraction from "atrocities".
+The Palestinian ambassador to the United Nations has described the suffering of Palestinian children as "unbearable" as he broke down in tears during an emotional address to the Security Council.

 <br>